Switching up the flow as we add the prefix

-- Anne of Cleves has this mentality after Henry offers to divorce her.
-She accepted and wound up with a large sum of wealth that allowed her to live independently for the rest of her life.
+- Anne of Cleves' reaction to Henry's offer to divorce her, which wound her up with a large sum of wealth that allowed her to live independently for the rest of her life.

 - Sexy Secretary: Katherine Howard says this word-for-word about Francis Dereham.
 Averted in that he's a pedophile, which isn't exactly the stuff of erotica.